 All students take French language courses, taught on the university campus through the Centre International d’Etudes Françaises (CIEF).

-In addition to these courses, juniors attending the Dijon program have two options:
+In addition to these courses, upper class students attending the Dijon program have two options.
+They can either:

 Colby in Dijon courses, taught in French, include the following:

 - French History from the Gallo-Roman period to the Revolution (H)